Valin v Langlois: Judicial Committee decision

 Valin applied for leave to appeal to the Judicial Committee of the Privy Council.
 At that time, the Judicial Committee was the highest court for the British Empire, including Canada.
 It could hear appeals from the Supreme Court of Canada, provided the proposed appellant was granted leave to appeal.

 Judah Benjamin, QC, and Gainsford Bruce were counsel for Valin on the application for leave.
 No-one appeared for Langlois.
 The Judicial Committee dismissed the application for leave at the conclusion of the hearing on December 13, 1879.

 The Lord Chancellor, Lord Selborne, gave the decision for the Judicial Committee.
 He held that on a leave application there were two questions for the committee to consider.
 First, did the case raise an issue of sufficient importance to warrant a further appeal?
 Second, was there a serious and substantial question needing to be determined?
 He held that the first issue was clearly met.
 The power of the federal Parliament in relation to elections to the House of Commons was a matter of considerable public importance.

 However, the Committee concluded that the application failed on the second point, as they had no doubt as to the correctness of the decision of the Supreme Court (which Lord Selborne referred to as the "Court of Appeal").
 Section 41 of the Constitution Act, 1867 gave the federal Parliament the power to legislate in the area, and that power included the power to confer jurisdiction on the provincial courts to determine disputed federal elections.

+As was the practice of the Judicial Committee at that time, Selborne gave the decision for the entire committee, with no reasons from any of the other judges.